nehajgtp/project3-sprint2-worktohome/README.md

     Must run this if psql is not running: sudo service postgresql start Than must source API keys.
     Run python app.py

+# Individual Contributions

+Neha Jagtap:
+ - Creating the frontend of the website (SearchEngine.jsx and SearchResults.jsx); connected the client to the server so that the client would display data when calling API
+ - Linted Javascript files
+ - Added CircleCI integration to repository
+ - Developed idea for project and Github Projects board tasks